Mbed-TLS/mbedtls/docs/getting_started.md

 1. Allocate an operation (`psa_cipher_operation_t`) structure to pass to the cipher functions.
 1. Call `psa_cipher_encrypt_setup()` to initialize the operation structure and specify the algorithm and the key to be used.
 1. Call either `psa_cipher_generate_iv()` or `psa_cipher_set_iv()` to generate or set the initialization vector (IV).
 We recommended calling `psa_cipher_generate_iv()`, unless you require a specific IV value.
-1. Call `psa_cipher_update()` one or more times, passing the whole message or only a fragment of the message each time.
+1. Call `psa_cipher_update()` one or more times, passing the whole message or a fragment of the message on each call.
 1. Call `psa_cipher_finish()` to end the operation and output the encrypted message.

-This example shows how to encrypt data using an Advanced Encryption Standard (AES) key in cipher block chain (CBC) mode with no padding (assuming all prerequisites have been fulfilled):
+This example shows how to encrypt data using an Advanced Encryption Standard (AES) key in Cipher Block Chaining (CBC) mode with no padding (assuming all prerequisites have been fulfilled):
 ```c
     enum {
         block_size = PSA_BLOCK_CIPHER_BLOCK_SIZE(PSA_KEY_TYPE_AES),